veraPDF/veraPDF.github.io/gui/index.md

 The veraPDF GUI provides the features of veraPDF Java Library in a desktop windows GUI.
 Users can configure their own validation and policy checking jobs by selecting:
 - which combination of tasks to perform;
 - PDF Documents to analyse;
-- the PDF/A part and conformance level to test for; and
+- the PDF/A or PDF/UA part and conformance level to test for; and
 - various task specific settings.

 The software carries out the configured task and reports the results in both XML and HTML formats.
 The XML report is intended for consumption by automated processes while the HTML report is designed for human readability.